envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Set default objects with Object.assign
+##### Are you setting default objects with `Object.assign`?

-When working with objects that need default values, using Object.assign or the spread operator provides a cleaner and more maintainable way to set default properties compared to manual property assignments.
+When working with objects that need default values, using `Object.assign` or the spread operator provides a cleaner and more maintainable way to set default properties compared to manual property assignments.

 **Bad:**
 ```javascript